Most people who get tetanus weren’t vaccinated against it or didn’t complete the entire vaccination schedule.1

 Tetanus can cause problems with breathing and the heart.
 If left untreated, the symptoms can get worse over a short period of time.1

 You can take the following precautions to help reduce your risk of infection:

 - Visit your nearest convenient pharmacy or specialist travel health clinic for a risk assessment before your trip

-2. World Health Organization.
+- World Health Organization.
 Immunization Monitoring.
-Tetanus (neonatal) reported cases.
-September 2017.
-Available online: http://apps.who.int/immunization_monitoring/globalsummary/timeseries/tsincidencentetanus.html (Last accessed September 2017)
+Tetanus (total) reported cases.
+October 2020.
+Available online: https://apps.who.int/immunization_monitoring/globalsummary/timeseries/tsincidencettetanus.html (Last accessed May 2021)

-3. World Health Organization (WHO).
+- World Health Organization (WHO).
 Weekly Epidemiological Record.
-WHO Position Paper on Tetanus.
-May 2006.
+Tetanus vaccines: WHO position paper – February 2017.
 Available online: